All Episodes

 An actual marketplace of ideas would also be a marketplace of papers.

-And to the extent that there is work not being done because it might reveal things that are embarrassing, the kudos that go to the people who do that work and discover the important thing that actually changes health outcomes in a positive way for some large cohort of people that ought to be the force that causes all of the gaps in the literature that are really important to understand to get filled in.
+And to the extent that there is work not being done because it might reveal things that are embarrassing, the kudos that go to the people who do that work and discover the important thing that actually changes health outcomes in a positive way for some large cohort of people, that ought to be the force that causes all of the gaps in the literature that are really important to understand to get filled in.

-And that but that presumes that the work doesn't cost much money.
+But that presumes that the work doesn't cost much money.

-But you can imagine that if there was something really important that you needed to know like is this CDC recommended protocol actually resulting in a huge amount of the maiming of children who would otherwise have been healthy that if you can advance a career by discovering the things we need to know most and we need to know the most because there's a bias in what we study that that would cause a shift in focus.
+But you can imagine that if there was something really important that you needed to know, like is this CDC recommended protocol actually resulting in a huge amount of the maiming of children who would otherwise have been healthy, that if you can advance a career by discovering the things we need to know most, and we need to know the most because there's a bias in what we study, that that would cause a shift in focus.

-The incentive to do that work would be there even if the funding apparatus were skewed in the other direction.
+The incentive to do that work would be there, even if the funding apparatus were skewed in the other direction.

-Well we're going to need institutions that function and we don't have them.
+Well, we're going to need institutions that function, and we don't have them.

-I I a hundred percent agree with that.
+I 100% agree with that.

-But uh, but we have neither.
+But we have neither.

 Like I stand for science.

-Not big ass science that requires a lot of grants and so just keeps the you know lawns mode because of the overhead, but actual science is a hypoth hypothetico deductive and is actually seeking to figure out what is true, no matter what the answer is, because some of the answers aren't going to be beautiful.
+Not big-ass science that requires a lot of grants and so just keeps the lawns mode because of the overhead, but actual science that's hypothetical deductive and is actually seeking to figure out what is true no matter what the answer is.

 And that is just reality.